ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 * You can copy one of the existing landing pages while editing its details.

 .. note::
     You can set a specific landing page for :ref:`your own "admin organisation"<manage_organisation>`.
-If none is set the default test bed landing page will be used.
+If none is set the default Test Bed landing page will be used.

 Create landing page
 ~~~~~~~~~~~~~~~~~~~